frontenddogma/css-optimization-basics/manuscript/production.md

 * search.css (or)
 * …

-Example: Page-oriented, automated, cacheable style sheets carrying everything each page needs.
-(Bonus exercise not covered here: Dynamically load only the styles needed on subsequent page visits.)
+C> _Example: Page-oriented, automated, cacheable style sheets carrying everything each page needs.
+(Bonus exercise not covered here: Dynamically load only the styles needed on subsequent page visits.)_

 In other cases it seems most effective to go for a single style sheet, whether to begin with (easiest to set up) or for production (in which cases the merging of files should be automated, which can happen through something as simple as PHP-importing sub style sheets into a default.css—processed as PHP but returned as `text/css`, of course).

 * default.css

-Example: Just one style sheet.
+C> _Example: Just one style sheet._

 And there are compromises (aka exceptions) to be used sparingly and wisely, like [the approach taken with Google’s Go framework](https://meiert.com/en/blog/google-web-frameworks/): Provide a small core style sheet sufficient for basic pages, a bigger one for more complex pages, and individual style sheets for custom sub sites and pages.